Two mothers, one preventable infection

 Neither Thembalami nor her daughter were tested for GBS, nor was she given a conclusive explanation of what had happened.
 But a nurse from the family planning clinic thought Thembalami’s experience sounded like that of other parents who’d had children with GBS—an estimated one in four mothers in South Africa have GBS at the time of delivery—and referred her to a support network for GBS parents.
 Thembalami has found a small measure of healing in spending time with her siblings, cousins, and her mother, with whom she is close, but the grief remains near-constant.

-Thembalami encourages pregnant women to get involved with maternal vaccine research such as is being carried out at Johannesburg’s University of the Witwatersrand, “because then your baby might be healthy and survive, unlike mine,” she says.
+Thembalami encourages pregnant women to get involved with maternal vaccine research, especially related to group b strep during pregnancy, such as is being carried out at Johannesburg’s University of the Witwatersrand, “because then your baby might be healthy and survive, unlike mine,” she says.
 Thembalami is also considering a career change.
 She was inspired by nurses she met during her daughter’s ordeal and when her beloved grandmother fell ill, some of whom were kind and caring, to pursue a career in nursing.
 “I like helping people,” she says.
 “And since I lost my child, and my grandmother, I really, really want to work in medicine.”

 What is group B streptococcus (GBS)?